“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 He drops the bags on the table and hands Ellie the pickle jar.

 “I know you’re not pregnant because you’re a horrible bitch today,” he says.
-“Must be stomach acid from unkindness spurring your crave.”
+“Must be stomach acid from unkindness spurring your craving.”

 Our throng becomes so loud that our voices are echoing like an old auditorium microphone that’s seen better days.
-The echo intensifies.
-So does my sense of smell.
+The echo intensifies, as does my sense of smell.

 What’s that odd aroma?
 Not the garbage fire we are all ignoring, something else.
 Popcorn?
-I reach for the bag but Val grabs it first.
+I thrust a hand toward the bag, but Val grabs it first.
 I moan.
-I’m having trouble finding my voice, my hands.
+I’m having trouble finding my voice, my fingers.
 Laughing is all I can manage.

 Suddenly, Jody stands.
 Ellie points to my forehead.
 Val grabs the glass from Evy and pitches water in my face.